-There will be a test in this.
+There will be a test on this.
 It is not an essay test.
 It is not multiple choice.
 It is a true or false binary 1 or 0 question.

-Do I accept what Jesus did, his death, as payment for my sin?
+Do I accept what Jesus did, his death, as payment for my sin and do I believe he rose from the dead?
 1 = yes, 0 = no.

 In front of me there is a screen with all of my sins being played out in a loop.
 So many.
 I cringe as I watch.
 Shame wells up, remorse, regret all wash over me.

 Interspersed in the video of my sins is a video of Jesus death.
 I see him Being flogged, the crown of thorns, the huge heavy wooden cross that they drop on his whipped and raw shoulder.
 I see his trek up to the top of the hill carrying his cross, I see the nails hammered into his hands and feet, as they stand it up I see the bottom of the cross dropping into its hole, I see his body slammed against the nails.
 I watch him slowly die.
 I hear his words, “father forgive them…” then, “it is finished”.
 He looks at me with compassion and love and mercy.

 I write a 1.

 Because he died but rose again, as soon as I finish my test the blue melts away to the roar of people all around me praising God and Jesus himself welcoming me home.

 1 or 0.
 Yes or no.